ztiimob02/GLHLTH-562-MBTI-Movie-Survival-Calculator/README.md

 **Where the data comes from**
 - User input: MBTI type + three movie titles (Shiny form)
 - OMDb API: `http://www.omdbapi.com/?t=<TITLE>&plot=full&apikey=<KEY>`
-- Optional OpenAI API for AI rationale (if enabled)

 **How the data is ingested**
 - `httr` sends HTTP requests to OMDb and OpenAI